Energy and CO2 Awareness during Software Design and Development

 - Dr Nour Ali is a Senior Lecturer in the Department of Computer Science at Brunel University London since June 2017.
 She currently co-heads the Brunel Software Engineering Lab (http://www.brunel-sweng.org/

-) She received her PhD in Software Engineering from Universidad Politecnica de Valencia – Spain and has a Major in Computer Science from Bir-Zeit University- Palestine.
+) and is the Director of Undergraduate Placements, She received her PhD in Software Engineering from Universidad Politecnica de Valencia – Spain and has a Major in Computer Science from Bir-Zeit University- Palestine.
 Before moving to Brunel, she was a Principal Lecturer in Software Engineering at University of Brighton and held research fellowships at Lero, the Irish Software Engineering Research Centre and the Politecnico di Milano.
 She also has been a visiting researcher at Leicester University and Free University of Bolzen.